Murder of Harriet Staunton: Crime

-In March 1876 Harriet gave birth to a son who was named Thomas.
+In March 1876 Harriet gave birth to a son who was named Thomas Henry.
 At about the same time Louis bought a house called Little Grays near Cudham in Kent.
 In August, Louis moved into Little Grays where he lived with Alice Rhodes while Harriet and Thomas were sent to live at Frith Cottage, one mile away, with Patrick and Elizabeth.
 Mother and child were confined to a small upstairs room with no curtains, washing facilities or proper furniture.
 She was dissuaded from leaving the room by threats of violence from Patrick Staunton.
 Mrs Butterfield made efforts to contact her daughter, but when she travelled to Little Grays she was turned away by Louis.
 In October, Harriet attempted to escape from the cottage but was forcibly restrained and assaulted by Patrick.

 The infant Thomas Staunton became gravely ill in early 1877 and was taken by Patrick and Elizabeth Staunton to Guy's Hospital in London on 8 April.
 The child died later that day: he was severely malnourished, and had a bruise on his cheek suggesting physical abuse.
-On 12 April, Harriet was removed from the cottage and sent to a lodging house at 34 Forbes Road, Penge.
+On 12 April, Harriet was removed from the cottage and sent to a lodging house at 34 Forbes Road (now Mosslea Road), Penge.
 On her arrival, she was described as looking "more like a corpse than a living woman" and she died the following day.
 The death certificate gave her cause of death as "cerebral disease" or "apoplexy".
+Harriet was buried at St. George's Church, in nearby Beckenham, Kent.